Reptilicus: Pink & Denmark

 Sidney Pink produced four films in Denmark: The Greeneyed Elephant, Journey to the Seventh Planet and the two Reptilicus-films.
 Following his return to Hollywood, he praised Denmark and Danish filmmaking, including the Danish miniatures, saying that "Danish miniature work has surpassed that of Japan, up to generally acknowledged to be the finest in the world.
 Facilities in Denmark, by Hollywood standards, are notably lacking; but fine craftsmen who put everything together by hand are not concerned with the time it takes, (and) are excellent".
 Pink also said "the Scandinavian countries have never truly been exploited by Hollywood filmmakers, so the settings have remained unusually fresh ground for motion pictures.
-Reptilicus at Saga Studios in Copenhagen made "at a cost of $380,000, about a third of what it probably would have cost if made in the U. S." Pink attempted to produce a remake of the film in 2001, due to the box office success of Godzilla in 1998, before his death in 2002.
+Reptilicus at Saga Studios in Copenhagen made "at a cost of $380,000, about a third of what it probably would have cost if made in the U. S." In response to the box office success of Godzilla in 1998, in 2001 Pink attempted to produce a remake of Reptilicus.